yanglbme/actions-toolkit/actions_toolkit/core/README.md

     # Do stuff
     pass
 except Exception as e:
-    # setFailed logs the message and sets a failing exit code
+    # set_failed logs the message and sets a failing exit code
     core.set_failed(f'Action failed with error {e}')
 ```